Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/quirk-spectrogram-5-moving.gif"/>

 The phases of the output (not shown) are changing, but the magnitudes are staying the same.
-And, when doing a quantum computation, the magnitudes are what matter at the end.
+And, when ending a quantum computation, the magnitudes are what matter at the end.
 The magnitudes determine the probability of measuring each state.
 (The phases matter if you're going to do more follow-up operations... but we aren't.)